-Custom Certificate Signing Requests · Cloudflare SSL docs
+Custom Certificate Signing Requests

 1414

-Reserved top domain subject alternative names (SAN), such as 'test', 'example', 'invalid' or 'localhost', is not supported.
-Please check your input and try again.
+Reserved top domain subject alternative names (SAN), such as ‘test’, ‘example’, ‘invalid’ or ‘localhost’, is not supported.
+Check your input and try again.

 400